MJHS Hospice Care

 Center for Jewish End of Life Care

 A web-based resource and knowledge center that raises awareness and educates others on the physical, emotional and spiritual needs of Jewish people affected by advanced and terminal illness.
+To browse our most current articles and resources click here.

 Sometimes, because of illness or injury, people are unable to talk to a doctor and decide about treatment for themselves.
 You may wish to plan in advance and fill out advance directives to ensure that your wishes about treatment will be followed if you become unable to decide for yourself.
 In New York State, appointing someone you trust to decide about treatment if you become unable to decide for yourself is the best way to protect your treatment wishes and concerns.